About The Sutter Creek Theatre

 Owned by Laura and Byron Damiani Jr., the historic Sutter Creek Theatre is a complete multipurpose entertainment center that hosts events year-round!
 The SCT features concerts by award-winning artists, films, theater, civic and corporate meetings, themed celebrations (reunions/weddings), and many others.

 A former silent film theatre, the venue comfortably seats 215 people.
 Because it was designed for viewing film, all of the seats have views of the stage.
 The original art deco ceiling designs are intact, and were the basis of our logo.
 We have a balcony, and the original theatre seats (complete with hat racks underneath!)
 The theatre is renowned for its excellent acoustics and intimate seating.
 To traveling artists and theater groups we offer sound engineering and lighting support.
 We offer beer and wine, and other beverages and snacks.
 The theatre building is also home to Heart & Soul, AT 42 Main, offering unique home decor, jewelry, chalk paint and more.
-You can also buy tickets to Sutter Creek Theatre shows at Heart & Soul, open 11-5 daily.
-Also located in the theatre building is Uphill Vineyard’s tasting room where you can sample their excellent wines and buy a bottle or a case.
+The theatre building also houses the tasting room for Uphill Vineyars, at 46 Main, where you can buy tickets to Sutter Creek Theatre shows, Friday – Sunday noon – 6pm and you can sample their excellent wines and buy a bottle or a case.

 The Theatre also supports local non-profit fund raising events for the Amador County Arts Council, Amador High School Drama Club, Sutter Creek Elementary School, the Amador School Arts Council,Operation CARE, and many others.